top of page

 Caitlin Zahlis, LCSW

-She tailors her person-centered therapy approach to reflect the unique background, needs, strengths, and preferences of each person she works with – using a variety of tools to help individuals’ build confidence in their ability to recognize how they’re feeling and what they need, calm thoughts and the central nervous system, build and maintain meaningful relationships, feel energized in life, and authentically express themselves.
-Caitlin has significant experience supporting those who are struggling with stress, burn-out, and panic attacks; life change, transition, or grief and loss; and those wanting to increase their independence from substances.
+She tailors her person-centered therapy approach to reflect the unique background, needs, strengths, and preferences of each person she works with – using a variety of tools to help individuals build confidence in their ability to recognize how they’re feeling and what they need, calm thoughts and the central nervous system, build and maintain meaningful relationships, feel energized in life, and authentically express themselves.
+Caitlin has significant experience supporting those who are struggling with post-traumatic stress, burn-out, and panic attacks; life change, transition, or grief and loss; depression; and those wanting to increase their independence from substances.

-When she’s not practicing therapy or involved with a community mental health project, she’s usually at the beach or on a hike, painting, at a local coffee shop, visiting with West and East Coast family, or traveling.
+When she’s not practicing therapy or involved with a community mental health project, she’s usually at the beach or on a hike, painting, at a local coffee shop, visiting West and East Coast family, or traveling.

 Noreen Marsland, Psy.D.

-Dr. Noreen Marsland is a registered psychological assistant and a retired United States Air Force Major and Social Worker with over 25 years of counseling experience.
+Dr. Noreen Marsland is a licensed clinical psychologist and a retired United States Air Force Major and Social Worker with over 25 years of counseling experience.
 Dr. Marsland provides counseling services to adolescents and adults dealing with anxiety, depression, suicidality, identity development, life transition, family of origin, intersectionality, trauma and recovery, and interpersonal relationship issues.
 Dr. Marsland specializes in working with active-duty military and their families, veterans, retirees, as well as LGBTQIA+ and BIPOC.
 Dr. Marsland provides coping skills to assist clients in dealing with anxiety, depression, suicidality, self-injurious behavior, attention deficit and hyperactivity issues, learning disorders, bipolar, and personality disorders.

 Dr. Marsland uses an integrative theoretical orientation based on evidence-based treatment modalities to include Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Interpersonal Process, Humanistic, and Psychodynamic Therapy.
 Dr. Marsland assists and empowers clients to live their best lives by helping to uncover maladaptive thought and behavioral patterns and implement life-long changes.
 Dr. Marsland likes to create a safe space where all clients feel welcome, seen, and heard.
 Dr. Marsland’s approach is person-centered, collaborative, and warm in nature.